Coronavirus made it tough but we keep working remotely with no delays.

 And Google has many other criteria when it comes to indexing content.

-A content writer’s focus must be on crafting the most amazing pieces ever – pieces that will engage, entertain, and/or inspire their readers so much that they have to share it.
+A content writer’s focus must be on crafting the most amazing pieces ever – pieces that will engage, entertain, and/or inspire their readers so much that they have to share them.
 If the content is unique and valuable to readers, it will naturally become unique and valuable to Google.

 Text is the least favorite form of content with an Internet audience that now has an attention span of about eight seconds.
 If you don’t rope them in during that time span, you have lost them.

 Visuals of any kind are the key to getting attention and keeping it – one of the reasons video is so powerful.
-But you can use drawings, sketches, infographics, podcasts, PowerPoints and Webinars too.
+But you can use drawings, sketches, infographics, podcasts, PowerPoints, and Webinars too.

 Experiment with AR and VR too.
 There are now some great tools that let you create those kinds of experiences for audiences, and the competition is looking into it for sure.
 2018 promises to be the year in which consumers come to demand augmented and virtual reality as they choose which content to access and share.